Ultimate Guide To UK Ethical Jeans & Denim Brands

 MUD

-MUD Jeans makes stylish jeans for men and women from organic cotton and recycled denim.
-This helps to avoid waste and cuts down on water and CO2 use.
+MUD Jeans – available in the UK at Komodo – makes stylish jeans for men and women from organic cotton and recycled denim.
+This helps to avoid waste and cuts down on water and CO2 used.
 At the moment, its jeans contain 40% recycled denim.
 However, keep an eye out as MUD aim to launch the first jeans made from 100% post-consumer recycled denim.

 Rather than washing the jeans to create the wash, MUD uses innovative ozone and laser processes.
 This cleverly reduces the amount of water used to manufacture a pair of jeans by up to 75%.
 This also helps to reduce water pollution.